Skip to main content

 Summary

 BMW has had a lot to do with the rise in popularity of mid-sized premium SUVs, having pioneered this segment back in 2003.
 Rivals have grabbed the headlines since, but with this fourth generation model, the Bavarians are out to redefine what a car of this kind should be.
 In many ways, this car does just that.
-Yes it's true that it doesn't offer much that's radically different to what we've seen before in this class, but everything it does do is so complete and polished that it's hard not to admire the end result.
-Probably the most significant thing about this redesigned G45-era model is that it's given the X3 a luxury demeanour it lacked before, both in terms of its streetside presence and its classy cabin.
-It really is now the junior X5 we were always promised and quite a number of owners of that larger model might well be tempted to downsize into this one.
-It's also good enough to drive to ensure that up-sizing 3 Series drivers won't feel short-changed.
-Of course, no BMW X-model will take you very far off road - and this one certainly can't - but it doesn't deliver that kind of capability because it doesn't need to.
-In summary, we think that buyers in this sector who can afford the asking price should find that this rejuvenated X3 adds up very nicely indeed.
-A vehicle this good ought to speak for itself.
-Try one and we think you'll find that it does.
+Yes it's true that it doesn't offer much that's radically different to what we've seen before in this class, but much of what it does do is so complete and polished that it's hard not to admire the end result.
+We'd hoped that the redesigned suspension would have added a more cossetting ride to the mildly sporty handling that's usually characterised this model line.
+In the event though, we've ended up with a similar confection to that served up before.
+Overall though, the summary here is that customers in this sector who can afford the asking price should find this rejuvenated X3 to be an appealing package.
+It's a bolder, more energetic, more ambitious car than it was.
+And for us, that also makes it more of a BMW.

 Performance